A dedicated writer and digital evangelist.

 If you're old enough to remember those days, you'd also know that everything about the process was difficult.
 Web servers were new, tough to maintain, and didn't allow you to do much.

-Just serving static pages was enough of a challenge – and heaven help you if you were trying to offer video streaming (major points to anyone who can remember running Xing's Streamworks on an SGI O2
+Just serving static pages was enough of a challenge – and heaven help you if you were trying to offer video streaming (major points to anyone who can remember running Xing's Streamworks on an SGI O2 for that purpose).

 In the years since, web hosting services have become a dime-a-dozen.
 Today's businesses have myriad options to choose from, and even the cheapest hosting plans make the hosting services of yesteryear look archaic by comparison.